MicrosoftDocs/memdocs/sccm/osd/deploy-use/create-a-task-sequence-for-non-operating-system-deployments.md

 ---
 title: Create a task sequence for non-operating system deployments
 titleSuffix: Configuration Manager
-description: Create task sequences that are not related to deploying operating systems, such as distributing software, updating drivers, editing user states, etc. ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-osd ms.topic: conceptual
+description: Create task sequences that aren't for deploying an OS, such as distributing software or automating tasks ms.date: 05/03/2019 ms.prod: configuration-manager ms.technology: configmgr-osd ms.topic: conceptual